Novell: Legacy

 Novell had a difficult time being associated for anything other than NetWare.
 And as The Register has written, "NetWare was almost uniquely a thing of its time.
 Whereas the PC has transcended its roots ... and Windows has grown ... into a sophisticated 64-bit OS, NetWare never escaped as its niche.
 When Windows was just a client OS, Novell’s proprietary IPX/SPX protocol and simple, fast, semi-dedicated file servers were a compelling offering.
 As Windows grew into a server OS too, though, NetWare couldn't compete."

 But the effects of Novell have been long-lasting.
 While information technology had been present along the Wasatch Front since the 1950s in the form of work done at Utah State University, the first two software giants in the field in Utah were Novell and WordPerfect in the early 1980s.
 To that point, the Deseret News has stated, "WordPerfect and Novell put Utah Valley on the high-tech industry map in the 1980s."
 Moreover, even when employees left the two companies, or were downsized, they often stayed in the Utah Valley area and started their own companies.
 This began a culture of entrepreneurship that led to the Wasatch Front becoming known by some as Silicon Slopes.
-Indeed, Silicon Slopes Magazine has credited the rise of the industry in Utah to three people, among them Ray Noorda.
+Silicon Slopes Magazine has credited the rise of the industry in Utah to three people, among them Ray Noorda.